Mary’s Land Farm is located in beautiful Howard County, Maryland at 4979 Sheppard Lane, Ellicott City, Maryland.

-Our current products include chicken, pork, beef, lamb, duck eggs and chicken eggs.
-As our perennial plants develop, we intend to provide nuts, berries, grapes, vegetables and fruit to the local market.
+The farm’s products include produce, chicken, pork, beef, lamb, duck eggs, and chicken eggs.
+Customers also come in for other local specialty items, as well as Secolari Olive Oils, Balsamics, and Vinegars.
+As the farm’s perennial plants develop, we intend to provide nuts, berries, grapes, vegetables, and fruit in our Farm Store.

-Once on the property, you’ll probably notice swales and berms.
-Our goal is to keep the water on our property and out of Maryland’s overflowing and corroding waterways.
-Keeping water on the farm helps our plants and livestock and it helps to Save the Bay.
+Regarding the land, you’ll likely notice swales and berms when you visit the property.
+These keep rainfall and other water on our property and out of Maryland’s overflowing and corroding waterways.
+These efforts help our plants and livestock, and helps to Save the Bay.

-You will also notice all of the animals out on pasture or pigs in the woodlands.
-None of the animals are contained during the Spring, Summer, and Fall when they are much happier out grazing.
+As for the livestock, you may notice animals out on pasture or pigs in the woodlands.
+None of our animals are contained during the spring, summer, and fall when they are much happier out grazing.

 After his death, I began to pay more attention to the environment, but I didn’t really know where to start.

 Additionally, some of our children were running into minor health issues.
 We found many problems were fixable with diet and food.
-However, product labeling can be downright dishonest.
+(It’s worth noting, however, that some product labeling can be downright dishonest).